 - "Drive did not load successfully."

-If you are just starting to use flash disks, expect to see these messages in the right bottom corner of your computer screen.
-The flash drives get malfunctions with time & use, and can stop working completely.
+If you are just starting to use memory sticks, you should expect to see these messages popping up in the right bottom corner of your computer screen.
+The flash drives get malfunctions with time and use, and they can eventually stop working completely.
 The messages usually indicate that your internal storage device or computer has some issues that need to be solved.

 In addition to the above mentioned errors, there are other less serious errors of flash sticks that should not make you panic, such as:

-- "This device can perform faster if you connect it to a USB 2.
+- "This USB device can perform faster if you connect it to a high-speed USB 2.
 0 port.
 For a list of available ports, click here" (common in Windows 7).

 - "Generic volume cannot be stopped right now."